BharathKumarNLP/Machine-Learning-Model-Development-using-TensorFlow-Extended-TFX-/README.md

 ## Machine Learning Model Development using TensorFlow Extended(TFX)
 ### TensorFlow Extended (TFX)
-TensorFlow Extended (TFX) is an end-to-end platform for deploying production ML pipelines
+TensorFlow Extended (TFX) is an end-to-end platform for deploying production ML pipelines.</br>
+A TFX pipeline is a sequence of components that implement an ML pipeline which is specifically designed for scalable, high-performance machine learning tasks.
+Components are built using TFX libraries which can also be used individually.
 ### Understanding TFX Pipelines
 MLOps is the practice of applying DevOps practices to help automate, manage, and audit machine learning (ML) workflows.
 ML workflows include steps to:
 * Prepare, analyze, and transform data.